IllinoisSocialMediaMacroscope/smm-smile/readme.md

 # WARNING:
-1.For safety and developing reason, **.env** files are not included, Please contact me to get a copy
+1.For safety and developing reason, **.env** files are not included, Please contact me to get a copy 2.Once you get a copy of .env file, make sure the **rootDIR** variable in the file matches your desired destination
 #### email me: _***REMOVED***_